Dr Tarik Olcay

 Dr Olcay has a multi-disciplinary background with degrees in law, political science, and economics.
 He specialises in constitutional law and legal theory, and his main research interests lie in comparative constitutional law, constitutional theory, natural law theories, and law and technology.
 His research to date has been funded by institutions including the British Academy (BA), AHRC Global Challenges Research Fund (GCRF), the US National Science Foundation (NSF), and the Scottish Council on Global Affairs (SCGA).
 His PhD, completed in 2018 at the University of Glasgow, studied the justifications of constitutional unamendability from comparative and theoretical perspectives.

-He has advised governments, national and international NGOs, and individuals on matters of constitution-making, constitutional reform, and human rights law.
+He has advised governments, political parties, national and international NGOs, and individuals on matters of constitution-making, constitutional reform, and human rights law.
 He is regularly invited to give seminars and talks in the fields of constitutional theory and constitutional change, and acts as peer-reviewer for leading academic journals in law and political science.
-His work has been cited favourably by, among others, the Constitutional Court of Slovenia and the Supreme Court of Kenya.
+His work has been cited favourably by, among others, the Constitutional Court of Slovenia and the Supreme Court of Kenya, and the High Court of Lesotho, as well as in amicus curiae submissions to the European Court of Human Rights.

 Research